Improving Access to Healthy Food

 Compared to peers in more affluent neighborhoods, children in the District of Columbia’s Wards 7 and 8 are much more likely to experience food insecurity.
 With limited or unreliable access to a sufficient quantity of affordable, nutritious food, these children face not only malnutrition but toxic stress related to the family’s ongoing food struggles.
 When experienced prenatally and in the critical first few years of life, these factors can impair a child’s physical, mental and/or emotional development, often leading to a lasting impact on health, academic achievement and personal relationships.

 Food insecurity is a complex problem requiring solutions that comprehensively address food access, quality, affordability and consumption habits.
-The Foundation — through our Bainum Foundation Farm and in collaboration with many partners — is supporting the creation of a sustainable, end-to-end solution to the District’s broken food system that will better address the nutritional needs of vulnerable children and families in Wards 7 and 8.
-We aim to have impact in four key areas:
+When the Bainum family generously donated 263 acres of Virginia farmland to the Foundation in late 2015, we were given a unique opportunity to directly address this problem.
+But this property, now known as the Bainum Foundation Farm, was just the beginning.
+Through our Food Security Initiative, we are supporting the creation of a sustainable, end-to-end solution to the District’s broken food system that will better address the needs of low-income children and families in Wards 7 and 8.
+We intend to serve as a microcosm of a sustainable, collaborative local food system, having impact in four key areas:

-- Practicing regenerative agriculture on our Farm to increase the availability of fresh, healthy foods in underserved D.C. neighborhoods and to preserve the land for future generations
+- Practicing regenerative agriculture on our Farm to increase the availability of fresh, healthy foods in underserved D.C. neighborhoods and to improve and preserve the land for future generations

 - Educating children and families so they form and maintain healthy cooking and eating habits

 - Establishing new pathways for local food into and within D.C. to benefit both the community and local farmers